 Interior Layout Costs

 Taking a quality self-portrait is improbable, and selfies are out of the question for a book cover or publicity shot.
-Just because you own a fancy, high-resolution camera doesn’t make you a photographer.
+Just because you own fancy, the high-resolution camera doesn’t make you a photographer.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!